Economic Development Finance Specialist (Program Specialist III)

 - Performs all other related duties as assigned.

-- Three (3) years of professional experience in business administration, finance, accounting, economics, economic development, public administration, political science, or a related field.
+- Three (3) years of professional experience in business administration, finance, accounting, economics, economic development, public administration, political science, or a related field; and

 - Position requires attainment of knowledge of banking, lending, financial statements, implementation and administration of finance programs, and knowledge of investment management, including local, state, and federal laws and regulations.